grafana/loki/docs/sources/setup/install/helm/deployment-guides/aws.md

 ## Next steps

-Now that you have successfully deployed Loki in simple scalable mode on AWS, you may wish to explore the following:
+Now that you have successfully deployed Loki in distributed mode on AWS, you may wish to explore the following:

 - [Sending data to Loki]({{< relref "../../../../send-data" >}})
 - [Querying Loki]({{< relref "../../../../query" >}})